boostorg/hof/doc/src/configurations.md

 Configurations
 ==============

-There are several configuration that control the behavior in the Fit library.
+There are several configuration macros that control the behavior of the Fit library.

 | Name                          | Description                                                                    |